paulscherrerinstitute/bsread_cpp/Readme.md

 __bsread__ provides a fast IOC based readout functionality.
 It reads configured channels and streams out the data via ZMQ.
 All channels to be read out need to reside on the same IOC than the __bsread__ code is running.

 The ZMQ data stream is served in a ZMQ PUSH/PULL delivery scheme.
+The default port is 8080.
+The stream solely consists of messages with consists of an array of double either encoded in LITTLE_ENDIAN if the IOC runs on a Linux machine or BIG_ENDIAN if the IOC runs on vxWorks.

 # Installation